zammad/zammad-admin-documentation/system/integrations/ldap/manage.rst

       of your LDAP users in Zammad.

       This especially affects inactive users
-         As every LDAP behaves differently on which attributes and how are set, Zammad doesn't care about any flags.
+         As every LDAP behaves differently on which attributes and how they are set, Zammad doesn't care about any flags.

          Users that no longer are returned by your LDAP source will automatically be set to inactive.
 Zammad assumes that the user was